MichaIng/DietPi-Docs/docs/software/gaming.md

 All donations using this link will be split 50/50 between Dimitris Panokostas (Amiberry) and Daniel Knight (DietPi).
 [PayPal Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=69B4QPASRQNNE)

-## DXX-Rebirth - Descent 1 an 2 OpenGL port
+## DXX-Rebirth - Descent 1 and 2 OpenGL port

 Descent 1 & 2.
 A masterpiece 3D FPS.
 Brought back to life with the DXX-Rebirth project.
 Play Descent as true to the original with OpenGL/ES rendering.